This Smoked Beef Rib Recipe And Video Is Sure To Make Every Texan Proud!

 Course.
 Dinner.
 Entree.

-2) Begin by removing the fat and the very tough silverskin from the top of the meat.
+1) Prep.
+Begin by removing the fat and the very tough silverskin from the top of the meat.
 All of it.
 It will not melt and penetrate.
 No need to remove the membrane from the exposed side of the bones as you do with pork ribs.
 If you do the meat can fall off.
 Then cut slabs into individual bones or double bones if they did not come cut up.
 You can cook them in a slab, but they take a lot longer, and for Texas style, I like to expose more surface to heat to tenderize and develop brown Maillard reaction flavors.
 I prefer to cut them into two bone sections.
 Inevitably some bones in a package have little meat and lotta fat.
 Trim them anyhow and cook them.

-5) Put the meat on, bone side down, and add the wood.
+5) Put the meat on the indirect heat side of the grill, bone side down, and add the wood.
 Oak is traditional in Texas and it makes sense because it is mild, but other woods work fine.
 I like cherry.
 As always, go easy on the wood.
 Too much smoke will ruin the meal.
 Add no more than 2 to 4 ounces on a tight cooker, double that if it leaks a lot.
 Put the lid on.
 You will not need to add more wood and you will not need to turn the meat over.

+6) How long do I cook beef ribs?
 Cook bone down all the way.
 The exact length of the cook depends on variables such as the composition of the meat (each steer is different).

 - 1" thick meat should hit 203°F in about 5 hours.

 - 1.5" thick meat should hit 203°F in about 7 hours.

 - 2" thick meat should hit 203°F in about 10 hours.

 7) Should I wrap beef ribs?
 Despite what you may read elsewhere, skip the Texas crutch.
 Wrapping it in foil or butcher paper can turn it to pot roast.